planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 Here we see that the specific feature (``bikepdx/6703``) is listed as having been modified (``M``), and with the precise change detailed: (that the ``status`` attribute has changed from ``RECOMM`` to ``ACTIVE``,

-.. warning:: The order of the commit IDs is significant, being of the form ``before after``.
+.. note:: The order of the commit IDs is significant, being of the form ``before after``.
 Reversing the order in this case would show that the attribute was changed in the opposite way, from ``ACTIVE`` to ``RECOMM``.

 Making a geometry change